-If you do not have any CYA in your water, like an indoor pool, TA is the factor you use.
-But if you do have CYA, you need to adjust the alkalinity before plugging it into the LSI equation.
 According to the IPSSA Basic Training manual, you can correct alkalinity by taking 1/3 of the CYA level and subtracting it from the TA level.
-You really need to know the pH of the water, but since pools are generally between 7.2 and 7.8 pH, you can get close with using 1/3.
-But if you want to be exact, the Orenda app's LSI calculator will automatically make the correction for you, and be precise.
+To be exact, you will need to know the pH of the water, but since pools are generally between 7.2 and 7.8 pH, you can get close with using 1/3.
+But don't worry, the Orenda app's LSI calculator will automatically make the exact correction for you, and be precise.
 Here's what the equation looks like, using a high CYA of 90 ppm and zero borates.

 Corrected [carbonate] Alkalinity (CA) = TA ppm - (CYA ppm x [correction factor @ pH]) - (Borate ppm x [borate correction factor @ pH])